sundeepbassi/quizzy-movies/README.md

 - I reswitched back to black and the lighthouse check did not repoert any problems with the background and forefront colours.

+- I did change the red background in the incorrect box to a of hue of 24 as my mentor suggested the red and black did not mix ver well.
+This new hue of 24 made it look better.

   - [Colour Chart](assets/screenshots/colour-chart.png)

 ### Background Colour